-Payments for taxes and water may be made by mail, internet and telephone banking, in person or by using the mail drop box at the municipal office or in person at the Township’s Administration Centre Monday – Friday between 8:00 a.m. and 4:00 p.m.
+Payment Information: Payments may be made by mail, internet and telephone banking, by using the mail drop box at the municipal office or attending in person at the Township’s Administration Centre Monday – Friday between 8:00 a.m. and 4:00 p.m.

 FAILURE TO RECEIVE A TAX BILL DOES NOT RELIEVE THE TAXPAYER OF THE RESPONSIBILITY FOR PAYMENT, NOR THE LIABILITY OF PENALTY CHARGES FOR LATE PAYMENT.

-On January 3, 2018 Council approved the 2018 municipal water systems budget with a zero water rate increase planned for 2018.
+On January 23, 2019 Council approved the 2019 municipal water systems budget with a zero water rate increase.
 Monthly water rates are a combination of a fixed rate, metered rate, and capital replacement charge rate.